ta3ag/lbd/docs/BackendTutorial/source/optimize.rst

 As above code, except Cpu0DelUselessJMP.cpp, other files changed for register class DelJmp as a functional pass.
 As the comment of above code, MBB is the current block and MBBN is the next block.
-For the last instruction of every MBB, we check if it is the JMP instruction as well as its Operand is the next basic block.
+For each last instruction of every MBB, we check if it is the JMP instruction as well as its Operand is the next basic block.
 By getMBB() in MachineOperand, you can get the MBB address.
 For the member functions of MachineOperand, please check include/llvm/CodeGen/MachineOperand.h
-Let's run Chapter12_1/ with ch12_1.cpp for explanation.
+Now, let's run Chapter12_1/ with ch12_1.cpp for explanation.

 .. rubric:: lbdex/InputFiles/ch12_1.cpp
 .. literalinclude:: ../lbdex/InputFiles/ch12_1.cpp